TosbackCgusBridge-Bot/CGUs-versions/Kay/Privacy Policy.md

 Mon-Fri 10:00 AM to 10:00 PM ET
 Sat-Sun 12:00 PM to 9:00 PM ET

-**Customers in those areas impacted by Hurricane Sandy may experience shipping delays.** Browse Our Jewelry Featured Items Browse Our Designers and Collections
+**Due to Hurricane Sandy, Some Delivery Delays May Occur.** Browse Our Jewelry Featured Items Browse Our Designers and Collections

 SIGN UP FOR